CodeHarborHub/codeharborhub.github.io/641-design-circular-deque.md

 Implement the MyCircularDeque class:

-- $MyCircularDeque(int k)$ Initializes the deque with a maximum size of $k$.
+- **MyCircularDeque(int k)** Initializes the deque with a maximum size of $k$.
-- $boolean insertFront()$ Adds an item at the front of Deque.
+- **boolean insertFront()** Adds an item at the front of Deque.
 Returns true if the operation is successful, or false otherwise.
-- $boolean insertLast()$ Adds an item at the rear of Deque.
+- **boolean insertLast()** Adds an item at the rear of Deque.
 Returns true if the operation is successful, or false otherwise.
-- $boolean deleteFront()$ Deletes an item from the front of Deque.
+- **boolean deleteFront()** Deletes an item from the front of Deque.
 Returns true if the operation is successful, or false otherwise.
-- $boolean deleteLast()$ Deletes an item from the rear of Deque.
+- **boolean deleteLast()** Deletes an item from the rear of Deque.
 Returns true if the operation is successful, or false otherwise.
-- $int getFront()$ Returns the front item from the Deque.
+- **int getFront()** Returns the front item from the Deque.
 Returns -1 if the deque is empty.
-- $int getRear()$ Returns the last item from Deque.
+- **int getRear()** Returns the last item from Deque.
 Returns -1 if the deque is empty.
-- $boolean isEmpty()$ Returns true if the deque is empty, or false otherwise.
+- **boolean isEmpty()** Returns true if the deque is empty, or false otherwise.
-- $boolean isFull()$ Returns true if the deque is full, or false otherwise.
+- **boolean isFull()** Returns true if the deque is full, or false otherwise.

 ### Examples